bafr0w/taskrabbit-jhlite/README.md

 # Task Rabbit

+## Taskrabbit using Jhipster Lite
+This project is a simple Backend implementation of the Task rabbit application.
+It mainly has two actors; a bidder and a tasker.
+One issues tasks, and the other bids to win and execute won tasks.

 ## Node.js and NPM

 Before you can build this project, you must install and configure the following dependencies on your machine: